What is Celiac Disease?

 To ensure an accurate result, your child must eat at least some gluten in the weeks before the blood tests.
 This is because the tests find antibodies that are only present in people with celiac disease who are eating gluten.

-Even eating two slices of bread per day for six to eight weeks is enough to make sure the test is accurate.
+Even eating two slices of bread per day for eight to 12 weeks is enough to make sure the test is accurate.
 If your child is following a gluten-free diet and you are concerned about re-introducing gluten before the blood test, talk to a member of the care team.

 Endoscopy (“scope”) with Biopsy